JanusGraph/janusgraph/docs/basics/technical-limitations.md

 storage backend specific batch loading techniques that prepare the data in memory for disk storage.
-As such, batch loading in JanusGraph is currently slower than batch loading modes provided by single machine databases. [???](../advanced-topics/bulk-loading.md) contains information on speeding up batch loading in JanusGraph.
+As such, batch loading in JanusGraph is currently slower than batch loading modes provided by single machine databases.
+[Bulk Loading](../advanced-topics/bulk-loading.md) contains information on speeding up batch loading in JanusGraph.

 Another limitation related to batch loading is the failure to load